Nicholas22258/Cognify/README.md

 does not keep students attentive and motivated.
 Whereas gamified learning keeps things interesting for students and motivated them to continue learning instead of eventually losing interest and motivation as most students do after some time.

-We have used android studio to create the UI (using xml), java for the functionality and Firebase as our database.
+We have used android studio to create the UI (using xml), java for the functionality and Firestore as our database.